aesc-silicon/elements-sdk/README.rst

 .. code-block:: text

     sudo docker exec -it elements_sdk_1 \
-        ./elements-fpga.py Hydrogen1 Nexys4-DDR build zephyr-samples/demo/leds --toolchain oss
+        ./elements-fpga.py Hydrogen1 Nexys4-DDR build zephyr-samples/demo/leds \
+        --toolchain symbiflow

 .. tip::

-    Add ``--toolchain oss`` as parameter for the synthesize command to use the ope-source toolchain.
+    Add ``--toolchain symbiflow`` as parameter for the synthesize command to use the open-source toolchain.

 Finally, stop the Docker.